hedonistmahin/bankSync/fontend/README.md

-# BankEase - Modern Banking Website
+# BankSync - Modern Banking Website

 A responsive, modern banking platform built with HTML, CSS, and JavaScript.
 This project provides a comprehensive banking interface with features for managing accounts, transactions, transfers, and more.